 Do I Really Think I Can Do Or Be What I Want?
 Or Have I Boxed Myself In?

-Carol Dweck argues we can limit our opportunities by being too fixed in our mindsets - and that the ones who ultimately succeed believe in the word "yet"
+We can limit our opportunities by being too fixed in our mindsets.
+The ones who ultimately succeed believe in the word "yet", says Carol Dweck.

 When we think "if I could go back in life and change anything", it can be pretty easy to come up with a couple of things (or more).